 Types of Acoustic Guitars

-While there are smaller guitar-like instruments available such as the Guitalele (a hybrid of guitar and ukelele) for the most part, there are 5 main types of acoustic guitar, based on size and body shape.
+While there are smaller guitar-like instruments such as the Guitalele (a hybrid of guitar and ukelele) for the most part, there are 5 main body types of acoustic guitar, based on size and body shape.
 From smallest to largest, this includes:

-Also commonly known as 000 or Auditorium guitars.
+Also commonly known as 000 or Auditorium.